It’s that time of year again.

 Contact lenses, both the decorative type and the type that help you see, are medical devices, licensed and regulated by the FDA.
 They are regulated just like heart pacemakers, hip implants and other manufactured equipment used on and in the body.
 Selling contacts without a prescription is illegal.

-Even though the lenses have no corrective vision power for nearsightedness or farsightedness, they still require a prescription from a doctor.
+Even though costume contact lenses for Halloween have no corrective vision power for nearsightedness or farsightedness, they still require a prescription from a doctor.

 Dr. Moran likes to use the expression that some things are a “victim of their own success”.
 Since contact lenses are for the most part safe and effective, slacking in their care may allow you to “get away with it” without consequence.
 The problem isn’t with the lenses themselves but how they’re used.
 The stakes are high and cutting corners is not a risk you should take.
 Poor fitting lenses and improperly used lenses could lead to corneal ulcers, which could actually lead to permanent blindness.